Cornerstone

 Behind the Scenes at Cornerstone

-We also try to vary the order in which we serve, so that one area is not always first or last to be served.
+We try to bring as much variety as possible to the meals bearing in mind the difficulty of catering to everyone’s taste, also remembering that we have a variety of dietary requirements to think about.
+We also try to vary the order in which we serve, so that one side of the table is not always first or last to be served.
 Despite the stresses, there is still plenty of hilarity in the kitchen, and all our volunteers do a marvellous job.
-You know who you are—God bless you all!!
+You know who you are - God bless you all!!

-During the Summer, whilst the regular staff are soaking their tired feet and moisturising dishwater-damaged hands, getting themselves recharged for looking after our lovely Bids again at the September re-start, our Bids enjoy 'afternoon tea' specials.
-Occasionally when church cannot accommodate Cornerstone, usually because of the Fayres, the bids are taken for a pub lunch, so the socialising continues.
+Occasionally when church cannot accommodate Cornerstone, usually because of the Summer or Christmas Fayres, the bids are taken for a pub lunch, so the socialising continues.

 To all who work so hard and selflessly serving our Bids in any way……… a huge thank you and God bless you.